by Bruce C. E. Fleming, Tru316 Foundation (Tru316.com)

 Human relations.
 Have you noticed the Hebrew words, ‘ezer kenegdo?
 God created both the man and the woman in Eden in the image and likeness of God (Genesis 1:26-28).
 Creation was not yet complete while the man was yet alone on Day 6 of creation.
 When God created the woman from the same material as the man they were equal partners, male and female.

 Attack and responses.
 Have you noticed who was to blame for what happened at the tree in Eden?
 The two were attacked by the rebellious serpent enemy, the one Jesus called a liar and a murderer from the beginning (John 8:44).
 The two humans responded differently.
 Yes both ate.
 The punishment for eating was death.
 But one ate intending it for good.
 The other chose to purposefully disobey God’s words (2 Cor.
 11:3, 1 Tim.
 2:14).
-When the man was questioned by God, he blamed the woman, and even God shook his first at God, while not even mentioning the enemy.
+When the man was questioned by God, he blamed the woman, and even shook his fist at God, while not even mentioning the enemy.
 When the woman was questioned she revealed she had been deceived and named her attacker.

 Judgment and punishments.
 Have you noticed that in response to the woman’s words God confirmed what she said and confirmed her as the enemy of the serpent?
 God went further and judged the serpent enemy based on her testimony, “Because you have done this.”
 Notably there is a six-point parallel pattern recounting God’s words of judgment given to both the rebellious enemy and the rebellious man.
 None of these six points is given to the woman.
 Instead, God confirms she will conceive offspring who will defeat the enemy serpent.
 God’s opening words to her are two-fold: I will certainly multiply (1) “your sorrowful-toil” (‘itsabon) in fieldwork and (2) “your conception” (heron).
 In the rest of the verse God takes no further action but gives her news.
 “Grief” (‘etseb) will be part of being the mother of children who will follow suit in sin.
 Her affection (teshuqah) was still for her husband but he desired to rule over (mashal) her, usurping God’s rightful place.